integromat/vscode-apps-sdk/README-app-local-development.md

    ![Clone menu item](https://github.com/integromat/vscode-apps-sdk/blob/poc-localdev/resources/readme/localdev/clone-to-local.png?raw=true)

-4. The process asks you to destination directory.
+4. The process asks you to select a destination directory.
 The default is the `src`.

    *Note: If you intend to have multiple apps in a single workspace, each app must be cloned into a different subdirectory.*

 5. When the `clone` process is finished VS Code switches the view to File Explorer, where newly pulled files are placed and the app `README` file will be opened.

+6. GIT code versioning (optional step):

+   1. Create a new git repository in vscode app folder by `git init`.
+   2. Add all files and make first commit by `git add -a; git commit -m "init"`

+   ...
+Now your app code is versioned!
+You can use `git` commands as usual.

    *After this step the local development is ready to use! 👍*